nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 * mentors can code-review it
 * you'll have a backup!

+Instructions on how to do this are [here](./github-instructions.md)

 ## Advanced Challenge: make an episode selector

 ### Example screenshot with episode selector